 - Do some research on the features that online shoppers love to see in an online store.

 - Don’t forget to take a close look at major retailers like Amazon.

-The easiest, fastest and simplest way to set up an online store is to pick a SaaS solution like BigCommerce.
+The easiest, fastest, and simplest way to set up an online store is to pick a SaaS solution like Shopify.
 This way you won’t have to worry about the technical aspects of setting up an online store.
 However, be sure to ask yourself the following questions before making a choice:

-- Does the platform offer all the features that I need such as website editor, a variety of templates, support for add-ons, etc.?
+- Does the platform offers all the features that I need such as a website editor, a variety of templates, support for add-ons, etc.?

 - Is the hosting service reliable and safe?